 1:15 - 2:15 pm Breakout Sessions

 - 301: A New Paradigm for Depression in New Mothers.
 Inflammation, part of the stress response, is the underlying physiology of depression.
 The perinatal period makes women especially vulnerable because inflammation naturally increases during the last trimester of pregnancy--the time when women are most at risk for depression, and continues through the postpartum period.
 Common experience of new motherhood: sleep deprivation, pain, and psychological trauma cause inflammation levels to rise.
 We'll discuss how the inflammatory response is a critical part of the stress response; why breastfeeding and anti-inflammatory treatments, such as Omega-3s, cognitive therapy, and antidepressants, can protect maternal mental health by lowering inflammation.
-Kathy Kendall-Tackett, IBCLC, Associate Professor, Pediatrics, Texas Tech (CERPs/LLL CEUs have been applied for)
+Kathy Kendall-Tackett, IBCLC, Associate Professor, Pediatrics, Texas Tech (1 R-CERP and LLL CEU – BE)

 - 302: Empathic listening.
 Using empathy (emotional identification, compassion, feeling, and insight) in our lives improves mutual understanding and trust.
 We'll discuss overcoming common barriers and listening with authentic presence.
 Hear about tools you can use in the scope of your work as a breastfeeding and parenting support provider for listening from the heart, offering information for change, and problem solving which can be used in one-to-one or group discussions.
-Anna Childress, Ruth Trembula (CERPs/LLL CEUs have been applied for)
+Anna Childress, Ruth Trembula (1 R-CERP and LLL CEU – CS)

 - 303: The Evolved Nest.
-The Evolved Nest (or Evolved Development Niche, EDN) refers to humanity's nest for young children, an adaptation that helped our ancestors thrive and survive.
+The Evolved Nest (or Evolved Development Niche, EDN), developed by Darcia Narvaez, Ph.D., refers to humanity's nest for young children, an adaptation that helped our ancestors thrive and survive.
 It includes soothing perinatal experience, breastfeeding for two to five years, nearly constant touch, responsiveness to needs, responsiveness of caregivers, positive climate, social support for mom and baby, free play, and nature connection.
 Neurobiological systems are completing their development in the early years, forming the foundations for the rest of life, affecting health, and getting along with others - socially and morally.
 This nest buffers against stress and optimizes normal development.
 We will discuss recent research studies and how breastfeeding, proper information, and support play a pivotal role in the Evolved Nest.
-Darcia Narvaez, Ph.D., Department of Psychology, Notre Dame.
-(CERPs/LLL CEUs have been applied for)
+Mary Tarsha, Ph.D. studies, Department of Psychology, Notre Dame.

 - 304: Children’s Activity: Magic Show.
 “Delightful, enchanted, spellbound, the spirit of playfulness and fun" are just few of the words used to describe audiences' experiences at a Russell Davis Magic Show!
 Russell Davis has been practicing magic for decades for young and old, for parties and corporate events.
 You've likely not seen a magic show quite like this one.
 Prepare to be amazed and fully entertained!
 Magician: Russell Davis Magic